-4.5 Requirements Not Achieved
+4.3 Requirements Not Achieved

-- 1. If all LEED® requirements are not fully met to the satisfaction of York Region and the local municipality within the required 24 month timeframe, the full value of the Letter of Credit shall be forfeited by the applicant and placed in a York Region Reserve Fund for the portion of the Program attributed to the LEED® requirements.
-No extensions to the 24 month timeframe for achieving LEED® requirements will be granted. - 2.
-If all requirements are not fully met to the satisfaction of York Region and the local municipality in accordance with the "Detailed Program Requirements" specified in Chapter Two, up to the full value of the Letter of Credit shall be forfeited by the applicant for use by York Region or the local municipality for the portion of the Program attributed to the York Region requirements.
+If all requirements are not fully met to the satisfaction of York Region and the local municipality in accordance with the "Detailed Program Requirements" specified in Chapter Two, up to the full value of the Letter of Credit shall be forfeited by the applicant for use by York Region or the local municipality.

-Forfeited Letters of Credit shall be drawn upon by York Region to fund remedial works within the development, and/or carry out retrofits (outside the development) under the regional I and I reduction program and/or Regional education programs related to water conservation and waste management.
+Forfeited Letters of Credit shall be drawn upon by York Region to fund remedial works within the development, and/or carry out retrofits (outside the development) under the regional inflow and infiltration reduction program.